hxidrix/Automated-Salary-Slips-Sheets/README.md

   - **Employee State Insurance (ESI)**: A 3% deduction.
 - **Overtime Calculation**: Overtime is calculated based on the number of days an employee is marked "Present" in the attendance sheet.
 - **Tax Calculations**: A 15% tax rate is applied to the gross salary to calculate the tax deduction.
-- **Net Salary**: The net salary is calculated after adding allowances, overtime, and subtracting taxes and deductions.
+- **Net Salary**: The net salary is calculated after adding allowances, overtime and subtracting taxes and deductions.

 The worksheet accommodates up to 1,000 employees, ensuring that it can handle payroll processing for larger organizations.

 ## 3. Payslip Generator Worksheet:
 The **Payslip Generator** automates the creation of individual payslips for employees, making payroll management more efficient.
 Key features of this worksheet include:

 - **Employee ID Dropdown**: A dropdown list is created where the user can select the Employee ID from a list.
-Upon selection, the employee's details, including their **Name**, **Designation**, **Earnings**, **Deductions**, and **Net Salary**, are automatically populated into the payslip template.
+Upon selection, the employee's details, including their **Name**, **Designation**, **Earnings**, **Deductions** and **Net Salary**, are automatically populated into the payslip template.
-- **Detailed Payment Breakdown**: The payslip includes a detailed breakdown of earnings, allowances (Basic, HRA, DA, TA), overtime payments, deductions (Provident Fund, ESI, Taxes), and the final net salary.
+- **Detailed Payment Breakdown**: The payslip includes a detailed breakdown of earnings, allowances (Basic, HRA, DA, TA), overtime payments, deductions (Provident Fund, ESI, Taxes) and the final net salary.
 - **Formulas Used**: The system heavily relies on **VLOOKUP** to fetch data from both the **Attendance** and **Salary Sheet** worksheets to ensure accurate salary calculations. **SUM** and **IF** functions are used to aggregate earnings and deductions.
 - **Salary in Words**: A custom **VBA** function is used to convert the net salary into words, which is displayed at the bottom of the payslip.
 - **Payment Method**: A checkbox is included to indicate whether the salary is paid via **Cash** or **Cheque**.